HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/semantic_matching/text2text_matching.md

 ## Key Concepts
 - Computes similarity between text pairs using semantic matching
 - Uses BERT to project sentences into vectors for classification
-- Suitable for: web search, QA, document deduplication, plagiarism detection
+- Suitable for tasks like web search, QA, document deduplication, etc.

 ## Implementation